hyperledger-labs/weaver-dlt-interoperability/MIGRATION_TO_CACTI.md

 ## Documentation

-Weaver philosphophy and usage was documented in https://labs.hyperledger.org/weaver-dlt-interoperability/docs/external/introduction.
+Weaver philosophy and usage was documented in https://labs.hyperledger.org/weaver-dlt-interoperability/docs/external/introduction.
 The philosophy and usage of Weaver components as part of the Cacti framework are now documented in https://hyperledger.github.io/cacti/weaver/introduction/.

 Users can compare the instructions for setting up test networks and testing protocols in https://labs.hyperledger.org/weaver-dlt-interoperability/docs/external/getting-started/guide with the newer Cacti version in https://hyperledger.github.io/cacti/weaver/getting-started/guide/.
 The instructions look very similar; only the references (URLs, package names, Docker image names, etc.) have changed.